How can I ask my GP questions or make an appointment?

 Some practices have walk-in consultation hours.
 This means that you can visit the practice at certain times without making an appointment first.
 These consultation hours are for short, simple questions, such as a mark on your skin.

 A consultation with a GP will generally take 10 to 15 minutes and usually takes place during regular office hours.
 If you think you need more time with the doctor, because you have more than one medical issue, you can discuss this with the GP assistant.
-If necessary, he or she will schedule a 20 or 30-minute appointment
+If necessary, the assitant will schedule a 20 or 30-minute appointment.

 If you are too ill to come to the practice, the GP will visit you at home.
 This is called a home visit.
 To request a home visit, you need to call the GP assistant.